John Houck: PDGA Amateur World Doubles Championships

 Houck created and has hosted the PDGA Amateur World Doubles Championships each year for 16 years.
-From 2013-2016, this event wash held at Selah Ranch in Talco, Texas, the most highly ranked courses in the world.
+From 2013-2016, this event was held at Selah Ranch in Talco, Texas, one of the most highly ranked courses in the world.
 Prior to 2013, it was held on Houck's personal ranch and courses.
 From 2017-2019, the event was held on a total of four courses.
 These courses are at Selah Ranch and at Trey Deuce Ranch near Mt.
 Vernon, Texas.

 World's Biggest Disc Golf Weekend

 In 1991, Houck created World's Biggest Disc Golf Weekend, an international disc golfing event that raises money for non-profit organizations.
-As of 2013,the event was taking place simultaneously in 15 countries and 135 cities.
+As of 2013, the event was taking place simultaneously in 15 countries and 135 cities.
 Headquartered in Austin, Texas in the first weekend in May, this event started in Zilker Park, Austin in 1991.
 Hundreds of thousands of people were introduced to the sport through this event in the 1990's and 2000 to 2012.